MarManLed/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Identifiers

-subject - ID of the subjects
+* Subject - ID of the subjects
-activity - SHows the type of activitiy performed when the measurements were recorded.
+* Activity - SHows the type of activitiy performed when the measurements were recorded.

 ## Measurements